 The first step to ending a sexual addiction is realizing you need help.
 Most addictions require the help and support of others.
 Rarely are addictions treated successfully individually.
-Sexual addiction treatment works best with the help of a therapist, specifically a certified sexual addiction therapist.
+Sexual addiction treatment works best with the help of a therapist, specifically a certified sexual addiction therapist

 Cognitive behavior therapy

 Cognitive behavior therapy (CBT) is used with many clients for a variety of reasons and is often a preferred modality for treating compulsive sexual behavior.
 The therapist will work with the client to learn about their thoughts and behaviors related to their compulsions.
 Once those thoughts and behaviors are identified, the therapist and client will then work together to determine if those thoughts and behavior are serving the client or are detrimental to the client.
-Together they would then work on challenging those thoughts and behaviors and developing more adaptive positive thoughts and behaviors.
+Together with clinical social work therapist, they would then work on challenging those thoughts and behaviors and developing more adaptive positive thoughts and behaviors.

 Coping and Support

-Feeling as though you are the only one experiencing this addiction can lead to feelings of poor self-worth.
+Feeling as though you are the only one experiencing this addiction can lead to feelings of depression anxiety and of poor self-worth.
 It is helpful to learn about others going through this process and how recovery works for them.
 It may be helpful to join a sex addicts support group to learn more.
 For those not ready to take that step or for those who prefer more anonymity, there are many books and articles about sexual addiction to help you learn more.

 Managing stress is important for everybody regardless of whether we are sexually compulsive or not.
 Managing your stress is imperative to a healthy life, both emotionally and physically.
 Yoga, meditation, walking in nature, swimming, and many other activities can provide stress relief to support you during and after your recovery.